 When teaching students with Autism Spectrum Disorder (ASD), a number of different approaches can be employed that have been proven to yield positive results, and while it must always be remembered that every student and his or her needs are unique, there's no need to reinvent the wheel every time you work with a different child.

 Whether you've been in the field working with students with ASD for decades, or you're just beginning to consider a career teaching students with autism or autism spectrum disorders, here are a handful of techniques that range from entire systems to common sense tricks that will help you, and the students with whom you work, be more successful.

 Simple, concrete language, especially when the words used are visual in nature and accompanied by visual supports, is easier for students on the spectrum to interpret than abstract or metaphorical language is.
 While it may be in your nature to expound on the reasons behind an activity or task, to the student with ASD, such exposition and abstraction can be confusing and frustrating.

-Unadorned, straightforward, literal language is more readily understood — something you'll learn and have reinforced in the Master of Science in Special Education program — which is why it's also best to avoid using idioms, sarcasm, and long sentences.
+Unadorned, straightforward, literal language is more readily understood, which is why it's also best to avoid using idioms, sarcasm, and long sentences — something you'll learn and have reinforced in the Master of Science in Special Education program.

 2. Give Limited, Clear Choices